pratah/mailchimp-api/recruitment-assignment.md

 ---

-## Notes
+## Assumptions & Limitations

-- Email addresses are case-insensitive for hashing purposes
+- Primary match is email
-- The API uses RESTful conventions
+- Name-only search not reliable as it could output duplicates and expose PII data
 - Rate limits may apply (check Mailchimp documentation for current limits)
-- Always use HTTPS for API requests
+- No bulk delete endpoint
 - Keep your API key secure and never commit it to version control

 ---